mesfint/mesfint/README.md

 <h5 align="center">I’m currently In fullstack training program , In this program I have already  </h5>
 <div align="center">
-  - develope frontend projects
+  -develope frontend projects
-  - REST API
+  -REST API
-  - Consuming my own REST API and develope a full stack book library app
-  - and  more projects are to come...
+  -Consuming my own REST API and develope a full stack book library app -and  more projects are to come...
 </div>
 <hr />